Tink-A-Ton/assessment-scheduler/readme.md

 ## App Availability

-You can view and test the web site at [Site Link](https://assessment-scheduler-0z5v.onrender.com)
+You can view and test the web site at [Site Link](https://assessment-scheduler-0z5v.onrender.com).
+For login credentials, please refer to the documentation under the **Deliverable Links** section.

 ## Features